model-checking/kani-verifier-blog/_posts/2023-04-30-writing-code-with-chatgpt-improve-it-with-kani.md

 }
 ```

-Kani verifies that this implementation is correct.
+Kani didn't report any failure on this implementation.

 ```
 > kani integer_average.rs